 In the catalogue for the Museum of Modern Art exhibition of 1950 celebrating their work — a special honor as it was the first exhibition at the museum dedicated to the work of one firm (as opposed to an individual architect) — SOM was presented as being animated by two disciplines: “the discipline of modern architecture and the discipline of American organizational methods.”
 Bunshaft must have gone along with this approach when he came back after the war.
 But a decade or more later, and shortly after the appearance of the Fortune magazine article, it had begun to grate on him.
 A year later, in Newsweek, Bunshaft denied the notion that there was something called “design by committee.
 There always has to be one dominant force, someone who comes up with the original design.”
 Later in the same article he was quoted as saying: “I’m in charge of design.
 The other partners also participate in designing, but by criticism.”
 His fellow partners censured him for these comments.

 Despite this, he was indispensable and the partners wanted him, perhaps they needed him.
 Well adapted to the times as he was, they allowed Bunshaft to establish a common standard for design for the whole firm.
 He was very good.
 The English architect John Winter (b.
 1930) describes meeting Bunshaft at the San Francisco office in 1958.
-Winter had been working for weeks on an intractable problem (Bank of America, Sacramento) and “heard that the great Gordon Bunshaft was coming out from the New York office to visit.
+Winter had been working for weeks on an intractable problem (Bank of California, Sacramento) and “heard that the great Gordon Bunshaft was coming out from the New York office to visit.
 Word quickly went round the office and we were all very excited.
 I had expected just a tough businessman and not much more than that but when he arrived he was so impressive.
 I showed him my Sacramento project and explained the problem.
 He got out his pencil and with a few scribbles in 30 seconds he solved the whole thing.”
 As his senior designer Roger Radford (SOM 1953–1990) commented: “… I suppose the dominance that Bunshaft exerted in New York … meant that really all the buildings of any … consequence had his stamp.”
 To the list of 38 buildings that Bunshaft claimed as his own, add those where his influence or intervention cannot be doubted: it just looks like Bunshaft was there.

 To these, then, add some of the designs from across the country undertaken by other offices.
 Some of these interventions are well known, such as Inland Steel, Chicago (1957), or the Air Force Academy, Colorado Springs (1958); some are less well known, such as the Veterans Memorial Coliseum, Portland (1957).
 Even buildings where there is no evidence that he gave an opinion, such as the Crown-Zellerbach Building, San Francisco (1959), depend on Bunshaft — which is to say that within SOM he was freely acknowledged as the creator of its vernacular.
 Not the vernacular of the innocent or the untrained, not just a modernist vernacular, but a firm-wide vernacular.
 In 1960, Architectural Forum published an article illustrating prototypical SOM detailing.
 Entitled “Details of Distinction,” the article documented ceilings, window walls, and door frames from Bunshaft’s major buildings: Union Carbide, Connecticut General, Manufacturers Trust, Lever House, Reynolds Metal Corporation.
 The article also included buildings not traditionally associated with Bunshaft but where he — or his associates — had a significant influence: Inland Steel, Chicago (Walter Netsch, Bruce Graham, 1957), the Hartford Fire Insurance Building, Chicago (Bruce Graham with Natalie de Blois, 1961) and Warren Petroleum, Tulsa (Bruce Graham, 1957).
 “From these detailed studies,” the author notes, “emerges a finished building that holds few surprises — excepting the surprise of seemingly effortless perfection.”
 And there was Ezra Stoller’s particular style of photographing Bunshaft buildings that the other partners wanted for their buildings, a style that conspired to make buildings that were not identical, look similar.